Spinach and Egg Breakfast Casserole

 - In a medium-size mixing bowl, divide the egg whites from the yolks.
 Save the 5 yolks in the fridge to use the next day for another recipe.

-- Whisk whole eggs with egg whites.
-Toss in spinach, mozzarella, heavy cream, along with all the seasonings, and then add in the onions and pancetta.
+- Whisk 3 whole eggs with 5 egg whites.
+Toss in chopped spinach, shredded mozzarella, along with all the seasonings, and pour in the cream.
+Then add in the onions and pancetta.
 Whisk until well combined.

-- BAKE for 22 to 25 minutes, or until the sides and bottom are golden browns.
+- BAKE for 22 to 25 minutes, or until the sides and bottom are golden brown.

 - Remove and let it sit for a few minutes.
 Cut into squares and serve.